mpanighetti/dnd5e-spells/README.md

 _Dragonlance: Shadow of the Dragon Queen_ © 2022 Wizards of the Coast LLC.

 _2024 Player's Handbook_ © 2024 Wizards of the Coast LLC.

+Mike's Hard Lemonade is [based on a concept by utilitycaster](https://www.tumblr.com/utilitycaster/627121871606923264/dd-spells-named-for-the-wizard-who-developed-them).